-More than 6,000 people come to work at Oxford Health NHS Foundation Trust every day providing physical, mental health and social care across the Thames Valley and beyond.
+More than 6,000 people come to work at Oxford Health every day providing physical, mental health and social care across the Thames Valley and beyond.

-Now, as part of National Careers Week, it wants to encourage more young people aged 16-24 to ‘Work With Us’ and consider a career in the NHS.
+Now, as part of National Careers Week, we want to encourage more young people aged 16-24 to ‘Work With Us’ and consider a career in the NHS.

 Come along to the main reception after school or college and meet a host of frontline staff representing mental and physical nursing, dentistry, podiatry, dietetics, pharmacy, business administration and occupational therapy among others.

 There’ll be representatives from Oxford Brookes and Activate Learning too – all on hand to give careers information and advice.

 With so many different careers on offer in the NHS, there are many opportunities for young people no matter what their interests, skills or qualifications.

 Tim Boylin, Director of Human Resources at the Trust, said: “Our amazing staff are involved in an array of jobs in mental, physical and community health across Buckinghamshire, Oxfordshire, parts of Wiltshire and Somerset each and every day.